For specific post-op photographic based rehab exercises to support the below protocol please see:

 - No stretching of the capsule – allow the range of motion to return only with active movement, no passive stretching.

 - See Phase II above

 3 Months + (Phase III-IV)

 - Commencement of graded strengthening program

-- Work on obtaining a pain free ROM of 90% of the full ROM
+- Work on obtaining a pain free AROM of 90% of the full ROM at around 4 months

 - Minimise GIRD